 I finally saw Detroit, Kathryn Bigelow’s film on the Algiers Motel killings, and I have to say I came out of the theater quite shaken by it–it’s visually exhausting, thanks to the frenetic, riotous movement of Bigelow’s camera throughout.
 And a viewer familiar with the Algiers Motel killings can only watch the unfolding drama with an awful sense of dread, knowing as one does in advance the fate of the dead, and the rough order in which they will die.
 This puts an extra dramatic burden, at least for me, on the necessity of bringing those victims to life, of making them more than just the soon-to-be-dead-of-the-Algiers, which is a burden that the film doesn’t meet.
 So even though it’s emotionally grueling, given the brutality it depicts, there’s also something unfeeling about it.

 I would also just say, for starters, that whenever you put “Detroit” in the title of a thing (see also: Detroiters) it’s a good sign that the thing in question is not going to be about Detroit in any serious way, but just some generic urban placeholder for something else: “race relations,” “urban crisis,” “gentrification hijinks,” etc. This is not new or unique to Bigelow’s film–elsewhere, I’ve written more about the way in which Detroit serves as a metonym for various other national fantasies or fears.
 This can, of course, be true of any city but the effect is intensified in Detroit, the film, which uses an introductory Jacob Lawrence montage to introduce the rebellion as an explosion of dashed black hopes and reactionary white backlash in the wake of the Great Migration.
-But because it lacks much political perspective, and because of the narrative restrictions of depicting an hours-long ordeal in a single room, the specificity of Detroit, its landscape, its economy, never really appears.
-(The gold standard here, for me, is Blue Collar.)
+Detroit, in this film, is every northern city, which isn’t untrue.
+But because the film lacks much political perspective, and because of the narrative restrictions of depicting an hours-long ordeal in a single room, and for some other reasons (see below), Detroit as a distinct place, landscape, economy, culture, and so on, never really appears.
+There’s not even a midwestern accent in the whole film.

 This, to me, misses a big part of what makes the Algiers Motel story so compelling and scary to me: the normality of the participants, which is what Hersey emphasizes.
 The victims for him were just regular kids, or at least they were trying to be, in a city and country determined not to allow them.
-And the cops weren’t uniquely awful people, like the villain in the film–what’s worse is that they were rather typical white Detroiters who “did what came naturally to them” in the motel, as one reviewer of the book put it.
+And the cops weren’t uniquely awful people, like the villain in the film.
+What’s worse is that they were rather typical white Detroiters who, in a moment of crisis, just “did what came naturally to them,” as one reviewer of the book put it.

 And some specific points: